-The donor makes an irrevocable gift to a Canadian registered charity.
+The donor makes an irrevocable gift to a Canadian registered charity, such as the CCCC Community Trust Fund (CTF).
 The charity invests the funds and allows the donor to provide direction on how to distribute the principal and earnings to qualified donees, as defined by the Canada Revenue Agency (CRA) here: Qualified Donees.

 The specifics of how the CCCC Community Trust Fund (CTF) sets up and administers DAFs for individuals are set out in responses to this series of questions commonly asked by donors:

 What are the key benefits for donors considering a DAF?

 - active participation to distribute funds to qualified donees

 - full tax receipt up front at the time of the gift being received by the CTF